Rajasthan: School principal arrested for deleting Ganesh Chaturthi posts from WhatsApp group

 Subsequently, the residents organised a protest seeking Ansari’s removal from his post and his arrest, India Today reported.
 The police went to the spot and said that action would be taken.

-A first information report was then registered based on a complaint filed by the villagers against Ansari for disturbing peace in the locality.
+A first information report was registered based on a complaint filed by the villagers against Ansari for disturbing the peace.